-The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of each residents.
+The staff team were found to have the right skills and experience to meet the assessed needs of each residents.
 At the time of inspection, the full complement of staff were in place.
 This provided consistency of care for each of the residents.
 A small panel of relief staff were used to cover staff leave.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.

 Training had been provided to staff to support them in their role.
 There was a staff training and development policy.
 A training programme was in place and coordinated centrally.
+There were a number of staff due to attend refresher training in fire safety and this was booked.
 There were no volunteers working in the centre at the time of inspection.
 Suitable staff supervision arrangements were in place.